rahulmk19/Tender_Management_System/README.md

 ✨ Vendor Can Change his Password

-🌟 Tools Used 🛠️
+<h2>🌟 Tools Used 🛠️</h2>

-MySQL: The powerful database management system facilitates secure storage and retrieval of critical data.
+<h3>MySQL:</h3> The powerful database management system facilitates secure storage and retrieval of critical data.
-JDBC: The Java Database Connectivity API enables seamless communication between the application and the database.
+<h3>JDBC:</h3> The Java Database Connectivity API enables seamless communication between the application and the database.
-Java: The project's core is built using Java, offering a versatile and object-oriented programming environment.
+<h3>Java:</h3> The project's core is built using Java, offering a versatile and object-oriented programming environment.